Silver Price Today (XAG/USD) – Live Chart & Analysis

 Hecla Mining

 The largest silver producer in the United States, with operations in Idaho, Alaska, and Quebec.
-Also produces gold.
+Also produces significant gold.
+Benefits from operating in politically stable jurisdictions with established rule of law.

 Historical Silver Prices